Bibiana Campos Seijo

-Bibiana Campos Seijo is an editor, publisher, and media executive currently employed as the Editor-in-Chief of Chemical & Engineering News.
-She is also vice president of the C&EN Media Group.
+Bibiana Campos Seijo is an editor, publisher, and media executive and was employed as the Editor-in-Chief of Chemical & Engineering News until 2022.
+She was also vice president of the C&EN Media Group.
 C&EN is published by the American Chemical Society, the world's largest scientific society by membership.
+Since late 2024, she has served as senior editor and content director of Optics & Photonics News, published by the scientific society Optica.

 Background

 Campos Seijo received her BSc degree (licenciatura) in chemistry from the Universidad de Santiago de Compostela in Spain.
 Her doctoral studies were undertaken at Manchester Metropolitan University in the United Kingdom.

 Career and Outreach

 Campos Seijo began her publishing career in the UK as a technical editor at the European Respiratory Society.
 Her first Editor-in-Chief assignment came as head of a suite of pharmaceutical technology titles at Advanstar Communications, now part of UBM.
 In 2009, she became Editor-in-Chief of Chemistry World, the monthly news magazine published by the Royal Society of Chemistry.
 In 2014 she took on her current role at C&EN and moved to Washington, DC.

 Under Campos Seijo's leadership, C&EN has undergone a radical transformation, evolving into a modern media organization that is "home for ambitious journalism that reaches chemical scientists all over the world".
 C&EN's overhaul has resulted in new a complete revamp of the brand, including design, layout and user experience in print and online, as well as an editorial shift towards topical and global coverage.

 This change has stimulated a greater focus on innovation and the development of a series of products aimed at supporting the digital expansion of the C&EN brand, including the implementation of a metered paywall, use of AI to drive its content recommendation engine or the launch of a voice skill for Amazon Echo devices.